 Day 1 — Edinburgh, Scotland

 Arrive in Edinburgh and transfer to our hotel.
 After time to relax, meet for a mid-afternoon photo walk along the Royal Mile, which offers a wealth of architectural inspiration.
 Wind your way down from Edinburgh Castle to Holyrood Park, photographing church spires, cobbled alleyways, and Holyrood Palace—the 16th-century home of Mary, Queen of Scots.
-A short hike brings us up the knoll of Arthur’s Seat, which provides a bird’s eye view over the city.
 Tonight, gather for an orientation and a welcome dinner at the hotel.
 Bruntsfield Hotel (D)

 Day 2 — Loch Lomond National Park to the West Coast